adrielbaez/adrielbaez/README.md

 ---

+## I little bit about me

+💻 &nbsp;I work in the development of
 - Mobile application development using **React Native**
 - Web development-**HTML/CSS, Javascript, Reactjs**
 - Backend development-**Nodejs, Mongo DB, SQL**
+🌱 &nbsp;I'm on track with learning more about MLOps, DevOps and Software Architecture.\
+✍️ &nbsp;In my free time, I enjoy hiking, gym and spending time with family.\
+✉️ &nbsp;You can drop me an email at mpho@mphomphego.co.za with subject containing "GitHub: ..."!
+It will be a pleasure to talk with you!.\

 ---